aetperf/aetperf.github.io/_posts/2022-09-30-Query-Parquet-files-with-DuckDB-and-Tableau-Hyper-engines.md

 ### DuckDB

 This query is using a lot of memory with DuckDB.
-I actually got a memory allocation error for the largest network file `osm-eur`.
+We actually got a memory allocation error for the largest network file: `osm-eur`.
+Setting a `temp_directory` and a `memory_limit` did not really help.
+This might be specific to this DuckDB version on Linux.

 ```python
 res_duckdb = {}